pdellaert/vSphere-Python/docs/multi-clone.md

 * Instead of setting the basename, amount, resource pool and folder a CSV can be used
 * Print logging to a log file or stdout
 * Do this in a threaded way
+* Use Linked Clones to speed up cloning

 ### Using threads ###
 Deciding on the optimal amount of threads might need a bit of experimentation.
 Keep certain things in mind: